-Having reliable and fast wifi is one of the most important things you need for a remote job.
+Having reliable and fast internet (or fast enough) is one of the most important things you need for a remote job.
 When we were at our home in the U.S. it was relatively easy to get reliable wifi.
 But when we traveled in the RV I had two different hotspots and three phones, all through different providers.
 There were still times when I could not get an internet connection.

-I had Google Fi and that worked pretty well in most places.
+I had Google Fi the first time I traveled out of the US and that worked pretty well in most places.
 I also purchased an internet hotspot from Skyroam Solis.
 It helped a few times but overall I found that if I couldn’t get service through Google Fi I probably couldn’t get it with the hotspot either.

 We usually had good enough internet that I could do video conferencing, podcasts, writing, and more.

 Don’t forget to download a VPN before you leave the US.
 It lets you connect as if you are back in your home country and it lets you browse safely on public wifi.
 You’ll need it.
 Trust me.

 Before the pandemic, I had what I considered the ideal remote job.
 I would travel to the office for a week once every 6-8 weeks.
 I loved my time with my coworkers and I also loved working from home.
 Then came the pandemic and everyone was working remotely.
 Now that company I worked for is 100% remote optional (within the US).

 It’s harder to truly connect with your coworkers when you are remote.
 I try to set up coffee chats on Skype, Slack or Google Meet.
 I try to make a better effort to reconnect with business colleagues since we aren’t running into each other at conferences as we used to.

 Because I was in Europe during the second half of the pandemic I wasn’t able to take advantage of coworking spaces.
 Since then I've tried them out and found some are better than others.